fabiodamasceno/backend-test/src/node/README.md

 | dev | runs the application dev tools |
 | dev:watch | runs the application with dev tools and watch for changes |
 | start | runs the application  |

+### About nice to have

+#### Validation
+Validation are made in three points of application:

+1. When a request happens (via middleware)
+2. Before insert a model
+3. Before update a model

+A [joi schema](https://github.com/hapijs/joi) in the Model will validate the events.
+A centralized schema can be created for every event, or each event can have your schema.